dinayrore/weather-report/README.md

 # Weather Report

-The program entitled '.rb' is a basic program intended to help users to ...
-The program does the following functions...The program will automatically output...
+The program entitled `weather.rb` is a basic program that gathers weather data from the API Weather Underground.
+The weather report includes functions for current weather conditions, a ten day forecast, sunrise/sunset, weather alerts, and all active hurricane names.

 ## Getting Started